How to Identify Japanese Knotweed

 - plants could be reintroduced back onto the site after treatment from windblown seed from hybrids in the surrounding area.

-Japanese knotweed also produces hybrid seed from the pollen of the closely related and common garden ornamental plant, Russian vine (Fallopia baldschuanica), which is also known as “mile-a-minute”.
-Luckily, this seed rarely develops into viable plants, which is probably due to this hybrid being particularly sensitive to the relatively mild and wet winters we experience in the UK.
+Japanese knotweed also produces hybrid seed from the pollen of the closely related and common garden ornamental plant, Russian vine (Fallopia baldschuanica), which is also known as ‘mile-a-minute’.
+Luckily, this seed rarely develops into viable plants, which is probably due to it being particularly sensitive to the relatively mild and wet winters we experience in the UK.